Peter2-71828/TicTacToe_CPP/README.md

 * 2 Players, PlayerX and PlayerY will be prompted to make moves
 * Each move enter the number correlating to the position you wish to occupy and hit Enter
 * If you enter a number longer than 1 character the first character will be taken as your input
+* If player has one or if there are no spaces left to play the results of the game will be output

 ## Requirements